 Although the Grand Canyon is indeed grand, it is not, by almost any measure, the world’s grandest canyon.
 Now, simply defining a canyon as the largest or the deepest – let alone grandest – is (as is the case with so many measurements of this kind) problematic because it depends not only on how you choose the measurement standard but also on how you define the terms.
 Are you measuring depth?
 Length?
 Width?
 Volume?
 And each of these factors can be substantially influenced by the place and manner of the measurement.

-(To toss a bone to my Australian brother-in-law, the Capertree Valley about 84 miles northwest of Sydney could earn a place near the top of the list because it’s a kilometer wider than the Grand Canyon though it’s neither as deep nor as long.)
+(To toss a bone to my Australian brother-in-law, the Capertree Valley about 84 miles northwest of Sydney could earn a place near the top of the list because it’s a kilometer wider than the Grand Canyon though it’s neither as deep nor as long.)Â

 I want my rocks back.
-All 950 million years of them
+All 950 million years of them.

 Although he was not a formally trained geologist, when John Wesley Powell (not the one who played first base for the Orioles from 1961 to 1974) completed the first documented trip through the canyon beginning on the Green River in 1869, (more on him and this expedition later) he noticed something amiss about the rock strata.

 What Powell observed was rocks of the Tonto Group sitting directly atop the Vishnu Basement Group with no sign of Grand Canyon Supergroup rocks.
 This 950-million-year gap is known as the Great Unconformity.
 In this instance, the Tonto Group is separated from Grand Canyon Supergroup – which is not a band comprised of rock and roll megastars but rather a layer of faulted and tilted sedimentary rock – by what is known as an angular unconformity.
 The place where the Tonto Group abuts the metamorphic and igneous rocks of the Vishnu Basement Rocks is called a nonconformity.
 A nonconformity exists when the sedimentary rock lies above and was deposited on the pre-existing and eroded metamorphic or igneous rocks.
 It happens when the rock below the break is igneous or has lost its bedding due to metamorphism.
-For those who prefer a visual representation (from Wikipedia):
+For those who prefer a visual representation (Chart from Chegg.com):

 Powell’s Great Unconformity is of particular significance because it is part of a continent-wide unconformity that extends across Laurentia, the Paleozoic supercontinent comprising North America and Eurasia.
 It marks the progressive submergence of this part of the North American landmass by a shallow cratonic sea (a sea where the sea level experiences periodic and dramatic rises and falls thereby depositing layers of sediment onto an area of ancient rock called a craton) and its burial by shallow marine sediments of the early Cambrian.
 Continuing investigation including challenges to the orthodoxy could reveal a deeper truth but this is the best explanation we have at this time.
 It does mean that, until proven otherwise, we can be reasonably certain that no one stole nearly a billion years of rocks.